windowsair/MaixPy_DOC/en/get_started/edit_file.md

 For a complete list of os commands refer to the [MicroPython documentation](http://docs.micropython.org/en/v1.7/esp8266/library/os.html)

-## Editing and saveing files
+## Editing and saving files

-There are a number of ways you can edit and save files.
+There are a number of ways you can edit and save files described below as Methods A through C

-### Way A: Edit and save files using the [pye editor](https://github.com/robert-hh/Micropython-Editor) built into MaixPy
+### Method A: Edit and save files using the [pye editor](https://github.com/robert-hh/Micropython-Editor) built into MaixPy

 MaixPy includes a built-in open source editor [Micropython Editor(pye)](https://github.com/robert-hh/Micropython-Editor)